 - Puffins Nest Coffee Shop – offering a range of hot and cold drinks, sandwiches, homemade soup, cakes and more.

 - Cliffs View Café – offering delicious and diverse tastes of County Clare.

 - For more information please email email@example.com or call +353 (0) 657080908.

-- Unisex toilets available on the ground floor, Ladies’ and Gents’ toilets on the first floor and accessible toilets on each level of the Visitor Centre.
+- Toilets available on the ground floor, first floor of the visitor centre and at the coach park building, accessible toilets on each level of the Visitor Centre.

 - An ATM/Cash Machine inside the gift shop.
 (Closes one hour before the shop closes).
 The nearest ATM outside the centre is in Lahinch.

 - Baggage and storage facility in the gift shop.

 - Visitor information with self-service iPads, maps, brochures and other information in the main lobby area.

 - A tourist information desk inside the gift shop – at hand to assist with your queries and travel bookings.